qrzn/qrzn.github.io/index.md

 * [The Gallery](/art/art.html) &mdash; Art, mostly digital
 * [Artificial Dreams](/art/dreams.html) &mdash; Artificial Dreams of my Egregore
 * [The Temple](/temple.html) &mdash; Enter the Temple, and despair..

+you can also browse those things from the sidebar pro tip: hover over the Golden Apple to achieve Erisian Enlightenment!

 ### About the Author